 How to Freeze Peas from the Garden

-I like eating peas, but not just any peas.
-Canned peas are soft and flavorless.
-The only way to get close to the taste of fresh is to learn how freeze peas.
-We’ll take you through the process step by step so you can have fresh tasting peas year round.
+I like eating peas, but not just any peas – canned peas are soft and flavorless.
+The only way to get close to the taste of fresh is to learn how to freeze peas.
+We’ll take you through our process step by step so you can have fresh tasting peas year round.

 blanched fresh garden peas